Kev/git-wfh/README.md

 ## Problems

 If your process gets destroyed in the middle of a checkout and you end up with a broken repository, just delete the relevant half-baked repository manually and let it recover on next fetch.

+## Alternatives

+Other Git mirroring solutions exist, although the ones I found didn't do quite what I wanted.
+One might also consider https://github.com/opensafely/git-server-proxy  or https://github.com/guillon/git-mirror.